 Since 2018, a coalition of stakeholders have been meeting regularly with the shared vision of reducing traffic fatalities in Jefferson County.
 The Vision Zero Task Force includes representatives from multiple government departments, transportation agencies, advocacy groups, healthcare organizations, universities, and law enforcement agencies.
-Led by Louisville Metro Government's Transportation Division of Public Works, the Vision Zero Task Force evaluates current safety projects, considers locations and strategies for future safety improvements, and works collaboratively to reduce traffic fatalities and serious injuries.
+Led by the Transportation Division of Louisville Metro's Department of Public Works, the Vision Zero Task Force evaluates current safety projects, considers locations and strategies for future safety improvements, and works collaboratively to reduce traffic fatalities and serious injuries.

 Vision Zero Task Force partners include the following agencies and organizations.